cvlmtg/react-smart-select/README.md

 ### Stylesheets

-Another way to change the component's appearance is through stylesheets. **react-smart-select** define the `.smart-select` class, plus any additional ones you pass with the `className` prop.
+Another way to change the component's appearance is through stylesheets. **react-smart-select** define the `smart-select` class, plus any additional ones you pass with the `className` prop.
 It also defines other classes on its main elements:

-* `.rss-label`
+* `rss-label`
-* `.rss-dropdown`
+* `rss-dropdown`
-* `.rss-option`
+* `rss-option`

 Defining your own styles allows you to style pseudo-elements too, which is not possibile using React's `style` props.
 For example: